ChrisWiegman/kana/README.md

 - `xdebug` **false** - the default usage of the `xdebug` start flag
 - `wpdebug` **false** - the default usage of the `wpdebug` start flag
 - `mailpit` **false** - the default usage of the `mailpit` start flag
+- `removeDefaultPlugins` **false** - removes the default "Hello Dolly" and Akismet plugins when starting a new site.
+Note this will not restore them if they've already been removed.
 - `ssl` **false** - the default usage of the `ssl` start flag
 - `imageUpdateDays` **1** - the number of days Kana will wait between checking for updated Docker images.
 Set this to `0` to disable the check for newer images altogether (Kana will only download missing images)
 - `activate` **true** - if the project site is set to `theme` or `plugin` this will activate the project on first load